archway-network/keyring-go/README.md

 2. Run this command to build Node module (i.e. the npm module):
     - `npm run build:node`
     - Once build completes you should see a folder called **build** on root (folder contains all Node-Api related files)
+    - The prebuilt node binary for the platform of your machine will also be updated.
+All the prebuilt node binaries are inside the `prebuilds` directory.
+To make your changes available on all platforms, all the binaries should be updated.
 3. Tests:
     1. Testing bindings (i.e. core functionality): `npm run test`
         - If successful you should see something like *"Tests passed- everything looks OK!"*